 Mum Vivien writes “I fell pregnant with my second daughter in January 2016.
 The pregnancy was fairly uneventful up until I reached 25 weeks gestation and I started experiencing pain, I headed up to the hospital and by the time I got there, the pain had already started to subside, but to err on the side of caution, the doctors ran some tests and decided to take a few swabs.
 I went home and carried on as normal.
 I received a letter through the post a few days later to inform me that I had group B strep.
-I had never heard of it before but the nurse explained it to me and advised that it would be a case of IV antibiotics during labour to prevent the infection being transferred to baby.
+I had never heard of it before but the nurse explained it to me and advised that it would be a case of IV antibiotics during labour to help prevent the infection being transferred to baby.
 No one seemed too concerned so I did not think too much of it.

 Just a few weeks later, at 30 weeks gestation I started to experience similar pain as before and headed back to hospital.
 Things quickly took a huge turn when the doctor told me that I was in labour, this baby was coming 10 weeks early and there was nothing they could do to stop it.